Synthetic Genomics Market

 Bacterial Resistance

 Addressing antibiotic resistance using synthetic genomic technologies is becoming increasingly crucial.
-By designing novel antimicrobial compounds and resistance-modifying genes, researchers are tackling the global AMR crisis.
+By designing novel antimicrobial compounds and resistance-modifying genes, researchers are tackling the AMR crisis.
 This sub-segment represents approximately 21% of the market.

 Organ Transplantation